ariosnetdev/k8s-distributed-app/README.md

 ## Todo

-- [] fix the double request to kube rest api on start up
+- [ ] fix the double request to kube rest api on start up
-- [] implement a consensus algo for distrbuting data across the cluster
+- [ ] implement a consensus algo for distributing data across the cluster